Sarah627/Java_miniatures/README.md

         - the `control variable` controls the number of iterations in the loop.
         -  the `action-after-iterations` is the statement which adjusts the control variable.
         -  each statement of the loop control structure is terminated using a semi-colon `;` like the rest of the statements in java
-           -  `note`⚠ you can insert a semicolon by mistake after the control structure which results in loop termination or it means do nothing as follows:
+           -  `note`⚠ you can insert a semicolon by mistake after the control structure itself insisde the parenthesis which results in loop termination or it means do nothing as follows:

                   for(int i = 0; i<10;i++);   //<----- note the semicolon after the closing parenthesis here will case to print nothing as the loop has been terminated.
                   {